 The cooling capacity demands for industrial equipment, such as industrial lasers, liquid chromatography, and semiconductor fabrication, can vary from a couple of hundred Watts to hundreds of Kilowatts with required temperature control ranging from -80°C to +150°C. Laird Thermal Systems offers both solid-state thermoelectric and liquid cooling solutions that address the wide range of cooling and temperature control requirements for industrial equipment.
-Laird Thermal Systems also has expertise in engineering design services and a global presence that supports onsite concept generation, thermal modeling, mechanical and electrical design and rapid prototyping to deliver optimized thermal management for the industrial sector.

-Read more on Industrial Laser Cooling
+Read more about Industrial Laser

 Additive manufacturing, better known as 3D printing allows for rapid prototyping and manufacturing of high-quality final products.
 3D printing machines utilize lasers, generating a large amount of heat.
-To produce high-quality 3D printed parts and ensure a long operating life, electronic components of 3D printing machines require a thermal solution providing precise temperature control.
+To produce high-quality parts and ensure a long operating life, electronic components of 3D printing machines require a thermal solution providing precise temperature control.

-Read more on Additive Manufacturing
+Read more about Additive Manufacturing

 High power laser projectors are commonly used for entertainment applications such as cinema and light shows.
 To produce high-resolution images, laser projectors require up to 6 Kilowatts during operation.
 As the laser itself generates heat between 100W and 300W, an active cooling solution is required to control the temperature of sensitive laser optical components and maintain peak performance.

-Read more on Laser Projection Cooling
+Read more about Laser Projectors

-Read more on Liquid Chromatography Temperature Control
+Read more about Liquid Chromatography

-Read more on Semiconductor Fabrication Equipment Cooling
+Read more about Semiconductor Fabrication Equipment Cooling

 Laird Thermal Systems designs and produces high performance, high reliability, cost-effective liquid cooling systems for industrial X-ray scanners.
 These robust systems dissipate the large amount of excess heat generated by the X-ray tube, while maximizing machine uptime and minimizing field repairs and maintenance.